robert-rc2i/ptq-client-webapp/README.md

 Once the page opens, you'll need to set the URL of the running instance of Pianoteq, using the menu.

+> **Note:** - This public site will probably be brought down in the future as browsers are starting to implement a new security feature that forbids public sites to make local network calls.
+This is a great addition for a safer browsing experience, but will negatively impact the public site for ptq-client-webapp.
+For now, as of this writing, the following browsers are supported with the public site: **Safari** and **Firefox**.

 ## Initial setup of the app
 In the top left corner, click on the menu.
 This will bring the Main menu up where you'll find the parameters to `Pianoteq full API address`.
 See image below